-- a Cash Flow Statement and related notes; - Comparative period reconciliations for share capital, tangible fixed assets and intangible assets; - Disclosures in respect of capital management; - The effects of new but not yet effective IFRSs; - Disclosures in respect of the compensation of Key Management Personnel; - Disclosures in respect of related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member: - Third balance sheet as a result of a prior year error.
+- a Cash Flow Statement and related notes; - Comparative period reconciliations for share capital, tangible fixed assets and intangible assets; - Disclosures in respect of transactions with wholly owned subsidiaries; - Disclosures in respect of capital management; - The effects of new but not yet effective IFRSs; - Disclosures in respect of the compensation of Key Management Personnel. - Disclosure in respect of related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member.